David-Serna/Python-Weather-app-with-Website/README.md

 This is a simple weather app that uses the OpenWeatherMap API to fetch and display current weather data for a given city on a web page.
 The app includes a search function and is built using HTML, CSS, JavaScript, Python, and Flask.

+## Credit
+The code for this app was adapted from a tutorial by JWestdigital on YouTube.
+You can find the original tutorial on their youtube [here](https://www.youtube.com/watch?v=baWzHKfrvqw) and code on their GitHub page [here](https://github.com/arpanneupane19/Python-Weather-App-Tutorial).
+The API key used in this app was provided by OpenWeatherMap.org.

 ![Alt text](https://i.imgur.com/g9BRdHt.png)